Eating Disorders Treatment Programs & Services

 Care that works.
 Recovery that lasts.

 There are many steps forward and hurdles along an individual’s path to full recovery from an eating disorder.
-That is why we provide a full continuum of care for adults, adolescents and children of all genders.
-This includes inpatient hospitalization, residential, partial hospitalization, intensive outpatient and outpatient services.
+That’s why our Continuum of Care® model, including inpatient hospitalization, residential, partial hospitalization, intensive outpatient and outpatient services, has proven success for adults, adolescents and children of all genders.
 By providing our patients with the care they need during each stage of their treatment, we are supporting them in making a full recovery.

 Treating the Whole Person: The Whole Health Approach®